microsoft/ApplicationInsights-Go/README.md

 func main() {
 	client := appinsights.NewTelemetryClient("<ikey>")

-	client.Context().DefaultProperties["Resource group"] = "My resource group"
+	client.Context().CommonProperties["Resource group"] = "My resource group"
 	// ...
 }
 ```

-Do note that while the `DefaultProperties` field exists on telemetry items'
+Do note that while the `CommonProperties` field exists on telemetry items'
 `TelemetryContext` objects, it will be set to nil.

 ### Shutdown